 Strategic Early Prevention, Capacity Building

 The foundation also encourages public discussion on the topic with a Now Showing event-in-a-box toolkit called Before the Killing Begins: The Politics of Mass Violence, which considers how early preventive strategies by governments and the international community should build much-needed capacities within countries, and make it harder for leaders to resort to violence.
+See our resources on civil society perspectives for building state capacity to prevent atrocity crimes.
 Contact Angela Bruce-Raeburn for more information.

 |Policy Publications||Op-Eds and Articles||Multimedia|